Search

 Toilet training your puppy

 Now you don’t want to be following the puppy around with a disinfectant bottle and cloth for too long.
-So this is another hurdle you’re going to have to cross.
-I always gave my puppies lots of ‘outside time’ during the day and had their beds in the laundry at night so they could learn where to go to the toilet.
+This is another hurdle to overcome.
+I found giving my puppies lots of ‘outside time’ during the day and placing their beds in the laundry at night helped them learn where to go to the toilet.
+This can help establish a routine and encourage the pup to associate specific areas with bathroom breaks.

-If they happen to mess inside, this is when you need to be firm.
-Show them what they have done, say ‘no’ in a slightly harsh voice.
-Make sure they know what’s going on, then take them outside or where you want them to go to the toilet.
+If they happen to mess indoors, you need to address the situation firmly.
+Show them the mess, say ‘no’ in a stern voice.
+Make sure they know what they’ve done wrong and then take them outside or where you want them to go to the toilet.

 Simple tips for training a naughty puppy

 As your puppy grows it can be hard to keep him under control.
-I suggest you have plenty of little toys for your puppy to chew on because just like babies, puppies will start teething.
-They want to chew everything… furniture, kids toys, hose reels, motorbike mudguards, you name it – they’ll chew it!
+I suggest you have a variety of chew toys available for your puppy because just like babies, they will start teething.
+Puppies have a natural inclination to chew everything… furniture, kids toys, hose reels, motorbike mudguards, you name it – they’ll chew it!

 give your puppy plenty of chew toys with different textures to save your furniture

-It’s our responsibility to think ahead.
-Don’t leave precious items around your puppy.
+As responsible pet owners we need to think ahead.
+Don’t leave precious or dangerous items around your puppy.
 He will destroy them; he can’t help it.

-Put things away that you don’t want your puppy to chew (this includes shoes and cords, anything those little teeth can sink into.)
+Put things away that you don’t want your puppy to chew.
+Shoes, cords and anything that could tempt those curious little teeth to sink into.

 Exercise

-It’s good to take your puppy for a walk.
+Taking your puppy for a walk is a fantastic way to provide exercise.
 He’ll love it.
-It doesn’t matter if it’s snowing outside, your puppy will catch on very quickly and know when you grab the leash and head for the door, it’s time to get excited.
+It doesn’t matter if it’s snowing outside, your puppy will quickly associate grabbing the leash and heading for the door, means ‘it’s time to get excited’.

 Dogs need exercise.
 They can’t just sit around and wait for you to play with them.
-You’ve got to wear them out.
-It’s good for you to get some exercise as well and you get special time to bond with your puppy.
+They thrive on physical activity and it’s a good opportunity for you to stay active as well and enjoy a special time of bonding with your puppy.

 The more you give, the more you get back

 Alan and his Cocker Spaniel ‘Barney’.
-You’ll notice we’ve a huge soft-spot for the gorgeous ‘Barney’.
-He’s definitely one of our favs.
+You’ll notice the lovable ‘Barney’ features throughout our site.
+He’s one of our favs.

 Dogs are great animals and it’s easy to love them.
-But if you don’t spend some time with them, they might just become ‘the barking dog next door’, and we all know that is not what we want.
+But if you don’t spend quality time with your dog, they may become ‘the barking dog next door’, and we all know that is not what we want.

-Spend time with your dog and you’ll find a loyal friend.
-They really are a man’s best friend.
+By dedicating time to your dog you’ll find a loyal companion that truly becomes a man’s best friend.

 Sleep